If equity in Washington is about bridging opportunity gaps and reducing disparities, can equity efforts include concern for boys and men?

 The legislature established the Washington State Office of Equity (OOE) under the Office of the Governor in 2020.
 The Office of Equity “promotes equitable access to opportunities and resources that reduce disparities across state government and improve outcomes statewide.”

 Does Washington State’s conception of striving for equity include an interest in boys and men’s issues?
-If it does not currently, can it in the future?
+If the answer is currently no, can that change in the future?

 “We will build relationships with agencies, communities, and lawmakers to reframe state government to work in a way that bridges opportunity gaps and reduces disparities and achieve equitable and just outcomes for everyone in Washington.” – Washington State Office of Equity